phalcon-orphanage/docs/en/reference/models.rst

         //Request a transaction
         $transaction = $manager->get();

-        //Get the robots will be deleted
-        foreach (Robots::find("type = 'mechanical'") as $robot) {
+        //Get the robots that must be deleted foreach (Robots::find("type = 'mechanical'") as $robot) {

             $robot->setTransaction($transaction);

             if ($robot->delete() == false) {

                 //Something goes wrong, we should to rollback the transaction foreach ($robot->getMessages() as $message) {
                     $transaction->rollback($message->getMessage());